 And stuff will continue to happen.
 So you need a Project Change Management Strategy to deal with the inevitable obstacles and influences that make achieving your goals more difficult.
 In my experience, a very powerful approach to help ensure your success is to Attack On All Fronts!

-Continue reading “Change Leadership (Part 4) – Attack on all Fronts!
-Hedge Your Bets For Success”
+Continue reading “Change Leadership – Attack on all Fronts for Success!”

 The nature of the results you are trying to achieve will determine the type of change you need to create.